-Raquel "Rocky" Natalicchio is an international photo journalist who is currently residing in Los Angeles, CA. Having been raised as a traveler, both living and traveling in Madrid, Barcelona, Miami, New York, Los Angeles, Mexico, Puerto Rico, London and Germany, her style, personality, and ability to climb anything in her path have put her in the forefront of street and urban photography.
+Raquel "Rocky" Natalicchio is an international photojournalist who is currently residing in Los Angeles, CA. Having been raised as a traveler, both living and traveling through out Madrid, Barcelona, Miami, New York, Los Angeles, Mexico, Puerto Rico, London and Germany, her style, personality, and ability to climb anything in her path have put her in the forefront of street photography.

 Keep up with her on the next adventure by Following her IG & Blog #RNPExplores